TimingJL/raddit/README.md

 it will return `nil`.
 If we did’t add `has_many :links` to `user.rb`, it will return `error`.
 So now, the association between the two models is working.

-The issue is that the links table in teh database dose’t have a column for users.
+The issue is that the links table in the database dose’t have a column for users.
 We gonna need to add a migration, around the migration to add users to links.
 In the terminal:

 	rails g migration add_user_id_to_links user_id:integer:index
 	rake db:migrate